antao97/LGM/indoor_scene/README.md

 #### Dataset

 1. Download the ScanNet dataset from the [official website](http://kaldir.vc.in.tum.de/scannet_benchmark/documentation).
 You need to sign the terms of use.
-2. Next, preprocess all the raw point clouds with the following command after you set the path correctly.
+2. Preprocess all the raw point clouds with the following command after you set the path correctly.
 You need to change the paths for `SCANNET_RAW_PATH` and `SCANNET_OUT_PATH` in `lib/datasets/preprocessing/scannet.py`.

 ```
 python -m lib.datasets.preprocessing.scannet